MicrosoftDocs/azure-ai-docs/articles/ai-services/document-intelligence/prebuilt/layout.md

 The Layout API can output the extracted text in markdown format.
 Use the `outputContentFormat=markdown` to specify the output format in markdown.
 The markdown content is output as part of the `content` section.

 > [!NOTE]
-> Starting from *2024-07-31-preview*, the representation of tables is changed to HTML tables to enable rendering of merged cells, multi-row headers, etc. Another related change is to use Unicode checkbox characters ☒ and ☐ for selection marks instead of :selected: and :unselected:.
+> For v4.0 *2024-11-30 (GA)*, the representation of tables is changed to HTML tables to enable rendering of merged cells, multi-row headers, etc. Another related change is to use Unicode checkbox characters ☒ and ☐ for selection marks instead of :selected: and :unselected:.
 Note that this means that the content of selection mark fields will contain :selected: even though their spans refer to Unicode characters in the top-level span.

 #### [Sample code](#tab/sample-code)